Click on "Design" in the Menu to the left.

 Beta 2 receptors are located on smooth muscle.
 The relationship between E (hormonal) / NE (neurological) activation and the response of the cell is inverse -- activity (muscle tone) of the cell is decreased.
 Beta 2 receptors are located on smooth muscle in:

-The model emphasizes the main locations of beta 2 receptors throughout the GI tract -- stomach, small intestine, colon, rectum.
+The model shows the main locations of beta 2 receptors throughout the GI tract -- stomach, small intestine, colon, rectum.
 Their activation results in decreased muscle tone and motility.
 In the urinary bladder this decreased muscle tone enables greater filling.

-These arteries supply the lining of the mouth and nasal cavities.
-Arterial diameter is due to blood pressure pushing against the wall.
-If the tone of the encircling smooth muscle is increased the diameter can't expand as much thus restricting blood flow.
+These arteries supply the lining (mucosa) of the mouth and nasal cavities.
+Arterial diameter is due to blood pressure pushing against the arterial wall.
+If the tone of the encircling smooth muscle is increased the diameter can't expand as much thus restricting downstream blood flow.
 If this tone is decreased then blood pressure can expand the diameter and increase blood flow.

 Click on 'Model' for larger view.